VIC.GOV.AU | Policy and Advisory Library

 Exemption procedures

-Schools must include exemption processes in their local school-based Student Dress Code and follow the exemption process outlined below to comply with obligations under human rights and anti-discrimination legislation.
+School councils must include exemption processes in their local school-based student dress code and follow the exemption process outlined below to comply with obligations under human rights and anti-discrimination legislation.

 Exemptions allow school councils to impose uniform standards on all students but still recognise cases in which the application of those standards affects some students unequally.